EdinGuso/ecowcdb/README.md

 # References

-[1] Boudec, J.-Y. L., & Thiran, P. (2001).
+[1] Boudec, J.-Y. L. and Thiran, P. (2001).
 Network calculus: A theory of deterministic queuing systems for the internet.
 Springer.

+[2] Bouillard, A. (2022).
+Trade-off between accuracy and Tractability of network calculus in FIFO networks.
+Performance Evaluation, 153, 102250. https://doi.org/10.1016/j.peva.2021.102250